CaveGameDev/009-REVIVE/README.md

 This uses jszip to load assets from an ASSETS.zip, just because it is less files to upload.

-Originally Made at https://js-09.netlify.app/ (horrible)
+-Originally Made at https://js-09.netlify.app/ (horrible) -Working version of "Zombie" logic at https://0011a.netlify.app/ -Best Functional version (non minified) at https://tiny-biscochitos-ad028f.netlify.app/ =Made as an addition to https://js-launcher.on.websim.com/ (Please check out) -Only remaining copy of the original c0.0.12a project currently at https://euphonious-sprite-e0831d.netlify.app/ (it really sucks)